shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

-After logging into the dashboard, you’ll see the *Manage Apps* screen.
-Each registered app appears as a card.
+After logging into the dashboard, the *Manage Apps* screen is displayed.
+It contains one app card per registered app.
+The app card contains a summary of app usage statistics and buttons to view and edit the [[concept-config-profile|configuration profiles]] for Testnet and Mainnet settings.

 <figure markdown="span">
   ![Manage Apps]({{config.extra.arcana.img_dir}}/an_db_mulitiple_apps.{{config.extra.arcana.img_png}}){ .an-screenshots }